ben04rogers/ben04rogers/README.md

 ### 🚀 About Me
-Software Engineer in Brisbane, Australia.
-Currently working with Laravel, React.js, GraphQL and AWS.
+Software Engineer at Humanforce working in the platform team.
+Currently working with PHP, Laravel, TypeScript, Node.js, React.js, GraphQL and AWS.